eamena-project/eamena-arches-dev/team/thomas.md

 * integration of the BU process in Oxford

-  - > 20 BU worksheets
+  - more than 20 BU worksheets

   - creation of a [reference document on GitHub](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/output/bulk/BU.md#bulk-upload-bu--)